HOW TO SPEND TWO WEEKS IN SWITZERLAND

 Once you arrive in Thun, you can explore the charming old town with its colorful streets, picturesque squares, and historic buildings, such as the Thun Castle and the Town Hall.

-After exploring the town, you can take a boat ride on Lake Thun, one of the most scenic lakes in Switzerland, offering stunning views of the surrounding Alps and landscapes.
+After exploring the town, take a boat ride on Lake Thun, one of the most scenic lakes in Switzerland, offering stunning views of the surrounding Alps and landscapes.
 The boat tour takes you to several iconic destinations, such as the Schadau Castle, the St. Beatus Caves, and the Giessbach Waterfall, offering plenty of opportunities to take photos and enjoy the scenery.

 You can also enjoy several outdoor activities, such as hiking, biking, and swimming, depending on the season.
 The lake and the surrounding mountains offer plenty of opportunities to explore the natural beauty of Switzerland and create unforgettable memories.